rtang03/fabric-es/deployments/boilerplate/README.md

 ## Note

-If you make use of the connection profiles, ENSURE the paths in connection profiles are set correctly.
+If you use the connection profiles, ENSURE the paths in connection profiles are set correctly.
+Precisely, replace the string **"boilerplate"** with your network folder.